 JCU is a vibrant university with three campuses situated in the tropical cities of Townsville and Cairns in Northern Queensland and in the vibrant city state of Singapore.
 JCU has almost 22,000 students, including 7,000 international students from over 100 countries.

 JCU at a glance

-- JCU’s tropical campuses are located near the Great Barrier Reef and the rainforests of the Wet Tropics.
+- JCU’s tropical campuses are near the Great Barrier Reef and the rainforests of Tropical Australia

 - JCU is consistently recognised for high levels of graduate success

-- JCU is ranked first in the world for citations in the field of coral reef ecology by Essential Science Indicators.
+- JCU is ranked first in the world for Marine and Freshwater Ecology and second in the world for Biodiversity Conservation (2017 CWUR).

 Popular study areas